How to update Kali Linux

 Like clean, autoclean clears out the local repository of retrieved package files.
 The difference is that it only removes package files that can no longer be downloaded, and are largely useless.

 This allows a cache to be maintained over a long period without it growing out of control.
 The configuration option APT::Clean-Installed will prevent installed packages from being erased if it is set to off.

 - How to replace Default Desktop Environment with Cinnamon in Kali Linux (100%)

 - How to configure Kali Linux to use a static IP address (100%)

 - How to install Guake in Kali Linux (100%)

 - How to Install Total Commander Counterpart in Kali Linux (100%)

 - How to install Router Scan (100%)

-- Where to download Kali Linux and how to verify the integrity of Kali Linux images (RANDOM - 33.7%)
+- Where to download Kali Linux.
+What is the difference between Kali Linux versions (RANDOM - 84.2%)